How should tall cylinders be transported?

 How should one person lift a cylinder onto a platform?

-- Roll the cylinder to within 1 metre of the platform.
+- Transport the cylinder to within 1 metre of the platform.

 - Position the forward foot around the cylinder, the back foot about 30 cm behind the cylinder.